viown/coverdl/README.md

 coverdl will not download cover art for albums that already have them.
 Instead, you can upgrade them to a better quality version.

 The `--upgrade` option allows you to upgrade your existing cover art to a better quality version (if found) by comparing the similarity of both images.
-This allows you to safely upgrade your existing cover art while being sure that a different version won't be downloaded:
+This allows you to safely upgrade your existing cover art while being sure that a different version won't be downloaded by mistake:

 ```
 coverdl --upgrade /artist/album/